Skip to main content

 docs.rs ↗

-Every call to segment() returns a Vec<Token>.
-Tokens carry the original text slice plus two span types: byte offsets for Rust string slicing, and Unicode scalar-value (char) offsets for Python/JS string indexing.
+Every segment() call returns tokens carrying the original text plus two span types: byte offsets (Rust slicing) and Unicode scalar-value offsets (Python / JS indexing).

 let tok = Tokenizer::new();